Request Sumatriptan tablets online for migraine with free, fast and discreet delivery

 - Signs of a stroke (difficulty seeing, speaking, confusion, or weakness along one side of the body)

-How does Sumatriptan compare to other OTC treatments? – currently Sumatriptan is the only triptan that can be purchased OTC.
+How does sumatriptan compare to other over the counter (OTC) treatments? – currently sumatriptan is the only triptan that can be purchased OTC.
 Other OTC treatments which you can buy without a prescription include:

-- Painkillers such as aspirin, paracetamol and ibuprofen – paracetamol and ibuprofen are also available as combined tablets with a low dosage of codeine
+- painkillers like aspirin, paracetamol and ibuprofen – paracetamol and ibuprofen are also available as combined tablets with a low dosage of codeine

 - Paramax® – this is a combination of paracetamol and a prescription only anti-sickness medicine called metoclopramide

 - Migramax® – this is a combination of aspirin and metoclopramide

 - Ergot alkaloids such as ergotamine – this is rarely used because of the risk of side effects and its difficulty in being absorbed adequately in your body